Flooding complicates clean-up at Japanese nuclear plant

 Removing the ground water may take two to four more years, Suzuki said, adding that it wasn't possible to give a firm schedule.

-Tepco is building tanks to hold the water and has capacity for 320,000 metric tons of water but wants to increase that to 400,000 metric tons by June.
+Tepco is building tanks to hold the water and has capacity for 320,000 tonnes of water but wants to increase that to 400,000 tonnes by June.

 The utility is considering several measures to dispose of the water, including treating and releasing it into the sea.
 But Tepco officials said they would not go ahead with that without the consent of authorities.